MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     }
     ```

-## Delete one item from the database by calling Azure Function API
+## Delete one item from the database with API

 1. Use the following curl command to get all items from the database.
 Replace `DOCUMENT_ID` with one of the IDs from a previous step's response: